jrfnl/clearPHP/rules/no-global.md

 <!-- Good Practices -->
 # Avoid Globals

-Global variables, in `PHP` as in other languages, allow to send a variable from one context to another.
-Global variables may be explicitly configured with `global` keyword, in functions, or, in the global scope, variables are automatically globals.
+Global variables, in PHP as in other languages, allow to send a variable from one context to another.
+Global variables may be explicitly configured with the `global` keyword, in functions, or - in the global scope - variables are automatically globals.

 Global variables add coupling between apparently decoupled pieces of code : two classes may be in different namespaces and business logic, but when they share a global, they have a common point where they have to collaborate.